Aetherinox/obsidian-gistr/CONTRIBUTING.md

 <br />

-The case style depends on the length of a method or variable name.
+The case style may vary and we're not extremely picky on this, but ensure it is labeled properly and not generic.